'Hands Up, Don't Shoot' Examines What Led To Ferguson And Baltimore Protests

 When Michael Brown in Ferguson and Freddie Gray in Baltimore died at the hands of the police, each community decided it was time to act.
 Tremaine, a black Baltimore protester, put it simply: "It is our duty.
 This is our duty, I believe that if someone — if you, for instance, committed a crime, and I saw it and did nothing I am worse than you."

-Some eyewitnesses to Brown's death claim he had his hands up before he was shot repeatedly.
-Cobbina writes that in Ferguson the "initial shock of Brown's violent death turned into disbelief and seething rage.
-Not only did many perceive that a deep sense of injustice had taken place but...they also found themselves the recipients of unjustifiable police contact."
+Some eyewitnesses to Brown's death say he had his hands up before he was shot repeatedly.
+Cobbina writes that in Ferguson, the "initial shock of Brown's violent death turned into disbelief and seething rage.
+Not only did many perceive that a deep sense of injustice had taken place but ... they also found themselves the recipients of unjustifiable police contact."
 According to Cobbina's research (for the book she drew from interviews of nearly 200 residents of Ferguson and Baltimore within two months of the deaths of Michael Brown and Freddie Gray), among Ferguson protesters "63 percent reported personal and 76 percent reported vicarious experiences with police that were negative in nature prior to Brown's death."

-In Baltimore, many residents and protesters were angered by what they saw as Gray's inhumane treatment that led to his death.
+In Baltimore, many residents and protesters were angered by what they saw as the inhumane treatment that led to Gray's death.
 And like in Ferguson, prior negative experience with police led protesters out into the streets there, too.
 In Baltimore, like in Ferguson, the protests served a dual purpose.
 They were expressions of outrage at the specific deaths of African Americans at the hands of the police, yes.
 But they were also about reforming (or abolishing) a system of policing and criminal justice that is historically and therefore structurally in no small measure set against the interests and the well-being of African Americans.

 After police violence in Ferguson and Baltimore, communities protested in anger and defiance.
 And that anger was just the beginning; the end will only come when black lives are consistently treated as equal in value to white lives in the eyes of the law.
 There's a lot of history to face before America gets there, but the protests in Ferguson and Baltimore set the country further on the way.